 ReCAPTCHA Testing: reported that they have successfully tested the ReCAPTCHA for the login module and for sending requests and concerns.

 Midterm Deliverables: has started working on some of the midterm deliverables.

-The meeting concluded with a discussion on the progress made and a plan for future tasks and milestones.
+The meeting concluded with a discussion of the progress made and a plan for future tasks and milestones.